When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Who’s the Winner? - ExpressVPN!

-ExpressVPN comes out on top in terms of user interface and UX design.
-While both ExpressVPN and Surfshark provide modern clients, ExpressVPN’s focus on simplicity and functionality gives it an edge over Surfshark’s visually appealing client.
+ExpressVPN clearly excels in user interface and UX design.
+While both ExpressVPN and Surfshark provide modern user interfaces, ExpressVPN’s focus on simplicity and functionality gives it an edge over Surfshark’s visually appealing interface.

 Therefore, our recommendation is to get ExpressVPN if you prefer a clean and intuitive interface.
 ExpressVPN's simplicity makes it easier to navigate and find the features you need quickly.